ciscoheat/superforms-web/src/routes/flash-messages/+page.md

 # Flash messages

-[Status messages](/concepts/messages) are useful, but redirects will cause it to be lost, since it's usually a response from a POST request that generates it.
+[Status messages](/concepts/messages) are useful, but redirects will cause them to be lost, because they need to be returned in `{ form }`, usually as a response from a POST request.

 Since it's common to redirect after a successful post, especially in backend interfaces, the `form.message` property isn't a general solution for displaying status messages.